a2roger/backup/w1_generativeart/readme.md

 # Workshop 1: Generative Output

 We'll explore different algorithms and techniques to generate visual output.
-The content for this workshop is based on the book [Generative Design](http://www.generative-gestaltung.de/1/) (and the book's example [code](https://github.com/generative-design/Code-Package-Processing-3.x/releases/tag/latest)) by Hartmut Bohnacker, Benedikt Groß, Julia Laub, and Claudius Lazzeroni.
+Some content in this workshop is inspired by the excellent book [**Generative Design: Visualize, Program, and Create with JavaScript in p5.js**](http://www.generative-gestaltung.de/2/) by Benedikt Groß, Hartmut Bohnacker, Julia Laub, and Claudius Lazzeroni.

-> In these workshop notes, the acronym "GD" refers to the Generative Design book.
-Related sections and code examples given using the format used in the book (e.g. **P.2.1.2** for sections, `P_2_1_2_01` for code).
+> In these notes, the acronym "GD" refers to the Generative Design book.
+Related book sections and [code examples from the book](http://www.generative-gestaltung.de/2/) are referenced using the same format used in the book (e.g. **P.2.1.2** for sections, `P_2_1_2_01` for code).

-## Goals
+## Workshop Goals

 * Learn different generative rules to transform compositions and images
 * Experiment with autonomous agents to generate emergent patterns
 * Use physical systems like attraction and repulsion to generate visual form

-###$ Required Reading and Viewing
+### Required Reading and Viewing

 Read the first chapter from Matt Pearson's book, _Generative Art_, **Generative Art: In Theory and Practice (1st edition)** [available through the school library online](https://learning-oreilly-com.proxy.lib.uwaterloo.ca/library/view/generative-art/9781935182627/kindle_split_013.html) and then watch [this 6-minute video about Casey Reas](https://www.youtube.com/embed/_8DMEHxOLQE) (Reas is pronounced like "Reese").